inkapihlajamaki/fin-forecast/README.md

  run_all.m             Is the Master file.
 It runs everything in order.

  finowcast-main/       Contains the code and data (see below)

+ originaltoolboxreadme.md Original toolbox README (attribution and citations
+                          requested by Linzenich and Meunier)

  finowcast-main/nowcastFIN/     -- the working directory of all the code --
  ------------------------------------------------------------------------------